WildlifeSouth.com Photography Tips and Tools

 • Studying and listening to bird song recordings.

-For example Peterson's Birds of Eastern and Central North America has the follow descriptive representations; Black-throated Green Warbler - "zee zee zee zee zoo zee" or Great Crested Flycatcher - loud whistling "Wheep!" and/or rolling "prrrrrreet!".
+For example, "Peterson's Birds of Eastern and Central North America" has the follow descriptive representations: Black-throated Green Warbler - "zee zee zee zee zoo zee" or Great Crested Flycatcher - loud whistling "wheep!" and/or rolling "prrrrrreet!"

 • Applying mnemonics

 An example of a popular mnemonic phrase is the one for remembering the White-throated Sparrow song, "Oh Sam Peabody Peabody Peabody".
 The entire mnemonic phrase represents the metering (timing) of the notes sung by the White-throated Sparrow.
-"Oh Sam" represents the two long intro notes and the "Peabody" represents the last three phrases which each contain three notes slurred together (resembling the syllables in "Peabody").
+"Oh Sam" represents the two long introduction notes and the "Peabody" represents the last three phrases which each contain three notes slurred together (resembling the syllables in "Peabody").

 • Applying adjectives and adverbs to describe the quality of the bird vocalization.

-Bird Vocalization Learning Tools.
+Bird Vocalization Learning Tools

 Birding by Ear Eastern/Central

-For starting out I 'highly' recommend the Peterson Field Guides "Birding by Ear Eastern/Central" CD's by Dick Walton and Robert Lawson.
-This 3 cd set is inexpensive and includes vocalizations (and instruction for learning) 85 species found in the eastern United States.
-Even more important, this set will give you the foundation for learning future bird vocalizations not included on the cd's.
+For starting out I highly recommend the Peterson Field Guides - Birding by Ear Eastern/Central CDs by Dick Walton and Robert Lawson.
+This 3 CD set is inexpensive and includes vocalizations (and instruction for learning) 85 species found in the eastern United States.
+Even more important, this set will give you the foundation for learning future bird vocalizations not included on the CDs.

-Dick demonstrates how to identify specific 'vocal field marks' for individual vocalizations.
+Dick demonstrates how to identify specific "vocal field marks" for individual vocalizations.
 Using examples, he reveals how it is not necessary to memorize the melody of some songs, but instead look for clues within the vocalization that are unique for a particular species.

-One will learn that rhythm, pitch, cadence, and repeating patterns, are just as important (sometimes more so) for identifying bird species as the actual melody.
+One will learn that rhythm, pitch, cadence, and repeating patterns are just as important (sometimes more so) for identifying bird species as the actual melody.

 The bird vocalizations are grouped by similar sounding songs.
-Phonetic representations, mnemonics, and descriptive characteristics, are discussed where applicable.
-The third cd contains tests for all 85 vocalizations, grouped by habitat.
+Phonetic representations, mnemonics, and descriptive characteristics are discussed where applicable.
+The third CD contains tests for all 85 vocalizations, grouped by habitat.

 More Birding by Ear Eastern/Central

-Another 3 CD set continuing in the style and format of the original, Peterson Field Guides "More Birding by Ear Eastern/Central" by Dick Walton and Robert Lawson contains an additional 96 bird species and their vocalizations.
+Another 3 CD set continuing in the style and format of the original, Peterson Field Guides - More Birding by Ear Eastern/Central by Dick Walton and Robert Lawson contains an additional 96 bird species and their vocalizations.

 If you learn the vocalizations from both series, your repertoire will be 181 bird species.
 Not too bad for just starting out learning bird songs.
 Realize there will be a lot of repetition and field experience necessary to absorb this information.